Seybourn Harris Lynne: Federal judicial service

 Lynne heard two cases on school desegregation in Birmingham, Shuttlesworth v.
 Birmingham Board of Education in 1958 and Armstrong v.
 Birmingham Board of Education in 1963.
 In both cases, Birmingham schools officially did not discriminate on school admissions based on race, but implemented an achievement test that resulted in black students being denied admission to all-white schools.
 Lynne denied the plaintiff's request to overturn the school admission standards because the plaintiffs had not exhausted all of their remedies.
 After the case was appealed, the Fifth Circuit overruled Lynne and ordered him to issue a ruling to desegregate the schools.
 As an added complication, Lynne, as the Chief Judge, imposed a procedural rule that out-of-state attorneys had to associate with a local law firm in order to argue a case in the court.
 In one case, a local attorney was pressured to sever his ties with the black lawyers, depriving them of an opportunity to have cases heard in Lynne's Court.

 In June 1963, he ordered Governor George Wallace, who had promised to block the entrance doors of the University of Alabama to prevent black students from registering, to allow Vivian Malone Jones and James Hood to enter the university, ending segregation at that institution.
 Lynne's ruling emphasized that law and order had to be maintained and that Wallace could not prevent enforcement of the laws.

 His views on civil rights did change slightly over time.
 In Washington v.
 Lee of 1966, his court overturned racial segregation in prisons, requiring integration of all facilities.
 His ruling was upheld by the Supreme Court in 1968.

 In 1973, Judge Lynne took on senior status and continued to hear cases until 2000.
-In 1995, the federal courthouse in Decatur, Alabama was renamed in his honor.
-Lynne died on September 10, 2000 in Birmingham.
+In 1995, the federal courthouse in Decatur, Alabama, was renamed in his honor.

+Personal Life and death

+Lynne was married to Katherine Lynne and had one child, Bobbie.
+Lynne died on September 10, 2000, in Birmingham.